Links

 The metadata extracted from dbt core is: Descriptions, Lineage, SQL Query, and Tags (optional).

-There are four options to connect dbt core with Secoda:
+There are several options to connect dbt core with Secoda:

 Connect an AWS S3 bucket